Policy Update

 Conclusion: A Call for Strategic Dialogue

 In navigating these complex trade issues, both China and India must engage in constructive dialogue that prioritizes fair competition while supporting sustainable energy goals.
-The renewable energy sector is poised for growth, and how these nations resolve their trade differences will significantly shape the future of global solar markets.
+The renewable energy sector is poised for growth, and how these nations resolve their trade differences will significantly shape what comes next for global solar markets.

 About NerdVolt